MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

     ![add group](media/power-platform-security-add-group.PNG "Add group")

-6. Repeat the steps above for the [Dynamics 365 Guides role](https://docs.microsoft.com/dynamics365/mixed-reality/guides/assign-role) that is to be applied to this team.
-Guides roles include:
+6. Repeat the steps above for the [Dynamics 365 Guides role](https://docs.microsoft.com/dynamics365/mixed-reality/guides/assign-role) that you want to apply to this team.
+Dynamics 365 Guides roles include:

     - Dynamics 365 Guides Author